 However, if your project brings a different concept to the table.
 Then it has to be validated and requires an expert to review.
 In such circumstances, a prototype is the better option.

-In order to get a better understanding of how to prepare for a market-fit mobile you can check out this guide to get started with mobile app ideas.
+In order to get a better understanding of how to prepare for a market-fit mobile app you can check out this guide to get started with mobile app planning.

 Both MVPs and prototypes can be used to validate a business idea relatively quickly and cost-effectively.
 It will be easier to test key concepts and technical capabilities and validate marketability if you use one of them to enhance your application launch.